Table of Contents

 - Their features and UI/UX

-- What gaps you can fill
+- Which gaps you can address

 2. Planning & Strategy